Faheem309/Faheem309/README.md

 - 👋 Hi, I’m @Faheem309
 - 👀 I’m interested in Maths And Sports
 - 🌱 I’m currently learning in grade 6
-- 💞️ I’m looking to collaborate not yet
+- 💞️ I’m not looking to collaborate yet
-- 📫 How to reach me is impossible
+- 📫 The way to reach me is impossible

 <!---
 Faheem309/Faheem309 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.